 The main contributor to potential holiday backlogs and bottlenecks is the change to rules regarding annual leave carry over.

-As per the Working Time (Coronavirus) (Amendment) Regulations 2020, employees can carry over up to four weeks of annual leave over the next two years.
-This means that businesses could have staff with as much as double the amount of time off to play with as usual.
+As per the Working Time (Coronavirus) (Amendment) Regulations 2020, employees can carry over up to four weeks of annual leave, specifically annual leave days, into the next two years.
+This affects their holiday entitlement for both the current and following leave year, meaning businesses could have staff with as much as double the amount of time off to play with as usual.

 This is then exacerbated by the fact that, by and large, everyone’s ability to take a holiday has been hampered by lockdown restrictions.
-Sure, lots of employees will have taken a day off here and there while working from home, but as they were forced to spend their leisure time in the same place they work, it’s not the same.
+Sure, lots of employees will have taken a day off here and there while working from home, but as they were forced to spend their leisure time in the same place they work, it’s not the same due to an always-on culture.

 Communicate

-Above all, communicate clearly with your staff in regards to them taking annual leave.
+Above all, ensure clear communication with your staff regarding annual leave policies and expectations.
 Explain that there may be situations where the company might have to refuse their annual leave request.
 More importantly, make it abundantly clear that this isn’t done lightly: that you empathise with them – what they’ve been through and still going through.
 Communicate that you understand their need – and right – to time off.

 But then also explain that if you were to authorise all their requested leave, there might not be a company for them to come back to!
-Communicating clearly and often shows that you’re not making rules up as you go along or, worse, victimising them by refusing their request for time off.
+Clear communication, both in policy and practice, shows that you’re not making rules up as you go along or, worse, victimising them by refusing their request for time off.

 Request that staff take leave